10 Top Australian Tax Tips for Retirement

 Earn some tax-free pocket money

-When you take into account the $18,200 tax-free threshold, the low income tax offset, the $500 mature age tax offset (if you’re born before 1 July 1957), and the Seniors and pensioners tax offset, you can earn up to $37,000 before you’re likely to pay any significant amount of tax.
+When you take into account the $18,200 tax-free threshold, the low income tax offset and the senior Australian and pensioner tax offset (SAPTO), you can earn up to $37,000 before you’re likely to pay any significant amount of tax.
 To add icing to the cake, if you make a contribution to your superannuation fund, you qualify for a contribution under the federal government co-contribution scheme!

 Update your pension entitlement